Tinkerforge/doc/en/source/Hardware/Bricklets/Voltage_Current.rst

 You have to connect the Voltage/Current Bricklet between your power supply and your load.
-Connect the power supply with the terminal marked with "IN" and the load with the terminal "OUT".
+Connect the power supply with the terminal marked with "IN" and the load with the terminal marked "OUT".
 The polarity is marked with "+" and "-".

 .. warning:
-Keep in mind the polarity!
-This Bricklet is not short circuit protected!
+Keep the polarity in mind!
+This Bricklet is protected against polarity reversal!